THE DHARMA FLOWER SUTRA SEEN THROUGH

 Those who read this sutra

-will never have troubles or depression
+will never have troubles or depression,

 nor even sickness nor pain.

-Neither will such people be born in poverty
+Neither will such people

-base, lowly, ugly and squalid.
+base, lowly, ugly, and squalid.

-But they will have clear and fresh complexions
+But they will have clear and fresh complexions,

-and people will be pleased to meet them
+and people will be pleased to meet them,

-with the same eagerness due to sages and saints.
+due to sages and saints.

 All the celestial protective forces